 - Keep this leaflet.
-You may need to read it again. - Ask your pharmacist if you need more information or advice.
-You must contact a doctor if you still need to use Nicotinell lozenge - You must contact a doctor if you still need to use Nicotineli lozenge after 9 months. - If any of the side effects gets serious, or if you notice any side effect not listed in this leaflet, please tell your doctor or pharmacist.
+You may need to read it again. - Ask your pharmacist if you need more information or advice. - You must contact a doctor if you still need to use Nicotinell lozenge after 9 months. - If any of the side effects gets serious, or if you notice any side effect not listed in this leaflet, please tell your doctor or pharmacist.